Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.25.0] - 2024-10-24

+There's a new library `argus.htmx` that exists to make it easier to develop the new frontend.
+The new frontend cannot be run simultaneously with the REACT SPA frontend as some settings conflict.

+See the new docs in `docs/reference/htmx-frontend.rst` for details.

 ## [1.24.0] - 2024-10-22

 ### Deployment changes!